A62/A644 (Wakefield Road) Link Road

 I believe the WYCA are tasked with improving air quality.
 An increase in electric vehicle uptake would improve air quality, What is the WYCA doing to promote electric vehicles and improve the charging infrastructure?

-Antonyk asked over 5 years ago
+Antonyk asked almost 6 years ago

 Technically, local (highway) authorities have the legal responsibility for local air quality, not the Combined Authority.